TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Methodology

-We further consider two enhancements on top of these rewards.
-First, a \emph{knowledge-enhanced variant} treats abstention as positive when the model genuinely lacks knowledge.
+On top of the above default design of \model, we further consider two exploratory enhancements.
+First, a \emph{knowledge-enhanced variant} treats abstention as positive when the model is deemed to lack knowledge.
 For out-of-knowledge (OOK) questions, it assigns $+1$ to uncertain responses and $-1$ to other responses; for non-OOK questions, it assigns $+1$ to correct answers, $-1$ for incorrect answers, and $0$ to abstentions if applied with the ternary reward.
 Second, a \emph{reasoning-enhanced variant} builds on the above outcome-based reward by incorporating additional reward signals that evaluate the quality of the model’s reasoning process.
-Different reward designs induce distinct model behaviors, and a detailed analysis is provided in~\Cref{sec:ablation} and~\Cref{sec:reasoning_quality}, which suggests that a simple ternary reward scheme generally works better than the binary scheme and more complicated designs.
+Interestingly, our analysis provided in~\Cref{sec:ablation} and Appendix~\ref{app:analysis_extended} suggests that \model with a simple ternary reward scheme generally works better than the variants with binary scheme or more complicated designs, demonstrating the simplicity and effectiveness of \model.